Reduced Groebner Bases With Double Exponential Cardinality: Introduction

 \section{Introduction}

 In abstract algebra, most of the results are only existential but not constructive.
-For example, the Hilbert finite basis theorem \cite[p.76]{CLO2007} states that ideals of polynomial rings are finitely generated.
-This theorem by itself does not give us a finite generating set for an ideal, but only tells us that such a set exists.
-Sometimes, it is not enough just to have any generating set.
-In order to do computations efficiently, we need to have a generating set of a particular kind.
-Such generating sets allow us to find solutions to problems in the theory of polynomial rings, the ideal description problem, the problem of solving polynomial equations and so on.
+For example, the Hilbert finite basis theorem \cite[p.76]{CLO1997} states that ideals of polynomial rings are finitely generated.
+This theorem by itself does not give us a finite generating set for an ideal, but only tells that such a set exists.
+Sometimes it is not enough just to have any generating set.
+In order to do computations efficiently, we need to have a generating set of particular kind.
+Such generating sets allow us to find solutions to problems in the theory of polynomial rings, the ideal description problem, the problem of solving system of polynomials and so on.

 Gr\"obner basis is one such basis that was introduced by Bruno Buchberger in his PhD thesis \cite{Buc2006}.
 The canonical version of such a basis is called the \emph{reduced Gr\"obner basis}.

-Since the advent of the algorithm by Buchberger, there have been several attempts to improve the running time of the algorithm \cite{Fau1999,Fau2002}.
-In order to establish an optimal algorithm, the precise complexity of finding the reduced G\"obner basis and the best and worst case degree of Gr\"obner basis for a given set of polynomials have also been studied extensively.
+Since the advent of Buchberger's algorithm, several new algorithms with improved running times have been developed \cite{Fau1999, Fau2002}.
+In order to establish an optimal algorithm, the precise complexity of finding the reduced Gr\"obner basis has been widely explored.
+The best and worst case degree of Gr\"obner bases for a given set of polynomials has also been studied extensively \cite{Dub1990,Laz1983}.
 The growth rate of the coefficients while computing the Gr\"obner basis has also been well studied.
-For instance, \cite{Arn2000,Arn2003,Win1988} studies polynomials with rational coefficients and provides an efficient algorithm for the same.
-In our work, we focus our attention on just the degree and the cardinality of the reduced G\"obner basis.
+For instance, \cite{Arn2000,Arn2003,Win1988} study polynomials with rational coefficients and provide an efficient algorithm for the same.
+In our work, we focus our attention on just the degrees and the cardinality of the reduced Gr\"obner bases.